A step-by-step workflow to extract the genuine circular dichroism of thin films: Measurement workflow

-Having established a reliable method for extracting genuine CD, we next turn to the quantitative evaluation of the CD signal strength and, therefore, chiroptical activity.
+\textbf{Quantitative evaluation of the chiroptical activity.} Having established a practical workflow for extracting the linear artifact-corrected CD, we next turn to the quantitative evaluation of the CD signal strength and, therefore, chiroptical activity.
 To allow a direct comparison between samples of different thicknesses, it is convenient to introduce the figure of merit, $g_\text{CD}$, which is defined as \cite{zhang2022revealing, makhija2024effect, ishii2020direct}:

 The $g_\text{CD}$ value normalizes the measured CD signal to the absorbance of the chiral material at a certain wavelength.
 When applying this metric to thin film measurements, one should also perform the above correction protocol to the absorbance spectra to account for substrate absorption/CD.
-Otherwise, the resulting $g_\text{CD}$ value would correspond to the layer stack rather than to the chiroptical material itself.
-Note that reflection and scattering effects are not taken into account in this method.
+Additionally, the substrate must be measured and the according spectra subtracted from the films as otherwise, the resulting $g_\text{CD}$ value would correspond to the layer stack rather than to the chiroptical material itself.

 Overall, these considerations underscore that, despite the widespread availability and sophistication of modern CD instrumentation, the rigorous discrimination between intrinsic chiroptical response and contributions arising from linear optical anisotropies remains a non-trivial experimental and analytical challenge.
-This issue is particularly pronounced in anisotropic thin film systems, where even subtle linear optical artifacts can be partially converted into apparent CD, thereby complicating quantitative interpretation and potentially leading to significant overestimation or misassignment of the genuine CD signal.
+This issue is particularly pronounced in anisotropic thin film systems, where even subtle linear optical artifacts can be partially converted into apparent CD, thereby complicating quantitative interpretation and potentially leading to significant overestimation or misassignment of the true CD signal.